ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Weapon Classification and Rarity

-The Renegade is classified as a Rare (Blue) tier Battle Rifle.
-This "Rare" status positions it in an advantageous middle ground within ARC Raiders' loot economy:
+The Renegade sits at Rare (Blue) tier as a Battle Rifle.
+This status puts it in an advantageous middle ground within ARC Raiders' loot economy:

-• It is not a Common (Grey) weapon that you would discard immediately
+• It's not a Common (Grey) weapon you'd toss immediately

-• It is not an Epic (Purple) or Legendary weapon that causes significant financial loss when lost
+• It's not an Epic (Purple) or Legendary weapon that hurts to lose

-• It occupies a "sweet spot" where the weapon remains both expendable and effective
+• It hits a sweet spot where the weapon stays both expendable and effective

-This positioning makes the Renegade ideal for players dealing with "gear fear"—the hesitation to risk valuable equipment.
-You can take it into raids confidently, knowing that losing it will not devastate your resources.
+This makes the Renegade ideal for players dealing with "gear fear," that hesitation to risk valuable equipment.
+You can take it into raids confidently, knowing that losing it won't devastate your resources.

 ARC Raiders Renegade Battle Rifle